neverRare/butter/CONTRIBUTING.md

 ## Opening an Issue

 If you have an issue, question, or suggestion, you may open an issue.
-You may also [reach us via Discord].

-[reach us via Discord]: README.md#chat-with-us

 ## Using REPL